vojtas131/guides/gaiden/Gaiden ASS.md

 - Golden ball if boat appears after the fight at the footwalk (pay attention to the boat golden ball for the rest of your run if you don't get it here)
 - After club visit pick every single request you have available and progress any% as normal
 - Pick the extra platinum plate locker key on sotenbori st. (can pickup the tauriner maximum as well)
-- Normal any% until locker keys, pick locker keys, equip binding, level up and go to parking lot (use cone?), then footpath fight (use ex heat), then hornet
+- After sotenbori st. taxi locker keys, pick locker keys, equip binding, level up and go to parking lot (use cone?), taxi to Shofukucho, finish obatarian, red fight on footwalk, hornet
 - after cigarete taxi to East Bunzaemon fight red guys -> ebisu pawn (buy golden ball)
 - red fight before going to akame
 - go to akame